kwilkins/dnd/west-marches/down-time-actions.md

 Improve this feature to level 3 to gain the following feature:
 * Hirelings!
 They cost money and can be given a cut of xp to level up.

-## Monument of Heroes (level 1)
+## Monument of Heroes (level 2)
 A statue of Muriel in a heroic pose

 Downtime options:
 * Look badass(level 0)
-* Buy xp, 1-to-1 for silver, can only ascend to level 3 AND the level your highest character has achieved(level 1)
+* Buy xp, 1-to-1 for silver, can ascend to level 6 OR the level your highest character has achieved, which ever is lower

 Improve this feature to level 2 to gain the following feature:
-* Increase max level to 7
+* Increase max level to 9

 ## Town Wizard (level 1)
 Local magic shop that sells, buys, and identifies magical artifacts.